Skip to content

 Since his student days, he had been involved as a speleologist in questions concerning the history of the formation of karst caves.
 During numerous expeditions to alpine caves, he made observations, which he then incorporated into his theoretical work.
 As early as 1951 – only two years after the discovery of Libby’s natural radiocarbon as a means of determining the age of organic substances – Franke concluded astonishingly that this method could also be useable in the special case of dating non-organic substances, i.e., cave sinter.

 However, his paper published in the renowned Naturwissenschaften in 1951 was initially met with great skepticism and rejection.
-It was not until 1957 that physicists of the University of Heidelberg took an interest in an experimental verification of his theoretical considerations.
+It took years until physicists of the University of Heidelberg took an interest in an experimental verification of his theoretical considerations.
 In collaboration with Franke, they proved the practical feasibility and thus, established the now common method of determining the age of dripstones using the C14-method.

 ice cave at Dachstein, Austria